 If I turn over the helmet and the comfort liner, I actually have the ability now to insert this piece of foam which is also included.
 If I would insert it, it adds additional support at the back of the head.
 Now I can fine tune that piece of foam to give me better occipital ridge support.
 Here’s where all of the great fine-tuning comes into play; 3 positions.
 Really, it’s what works best for you.
 Wide for a more narrow head, medium for a medium head, internal for a more round head.
 What you would do is you really need to do it yourself and ride with it.
 Notice it’s front, back, left and right.
 You have the ability to tune the comfort liner of this helmet that’s going to allow you the best shape and the best fit while riding.
 Notice there’s no material where you don’t need it, so you’re getting the maximum air flow, which you can also tune, over the top of your head.
 Again, the first helmet manufacturer that we’ve seen do that and now gives you the ability to go from that intermediate shape and get slightly more round, slightly more narrow, and really integrate the helmet the way you want it for the ergonomics of your ride.

 Looking at it on the interior, again, Coolmax wicking lining, microfiber.
 Again, super-premium.
 This is the same liner that Valentino Rossi’s going to use.
-Again, that’s the technology that you’re investing in, in the Corsa, you’re just not getting that $400 carbon fiber exterior shell and the more race-oriented thoroughbred style neck roll.
+Again, that’s the technology that you’re investing in, in models like the AGV Corsa Winter, you’re just not getting that $400 carbon fiber exterior shell and the more race-oriented thoroughbred style neck roll.
 Everything else in this helmet is really the same, and that’s the beauty of it.